Te Whai Mātauranga

 — Lenny Reynolds, Manaaki ao alumnus

 “Thank you to the Karioi Team for the outstanding programmes you are offering in our community.
 Ravi loves the Karioi Rangers!
 Your afternoon learning experiences are exciting, innovative and interesting.
-We are grateful to the profesional kaiako and hope you continue to offer this outstanding programme for our rangatahi.”
+We are grateful to the professional kaiako and hope you continue to offer this outstanding programme for our rangatahi.”

 — Ravi’s dad, Karioi Rangers Fan